SmartlyDressedGames/Unturned-Docs/assets/curated-items.rst

 #. | Textures should be kept to a reasonable resolution.
 Ideally, 2048x2048 scaled down to 1024x1024 for large items (e.g., the Maplestrike), and 1024x1024 scaled down to 512x512 for small items (e.g., the Cobra).

+#. | Avoid using high metallic or smoothness values.
+Unturned does not use reflection probes, and the only sources of metallic reflection data are limited to optional features like skybox reflections and screen-space reflections.

 #. | Corners of models should not be beveled.
 Most models have sharp edges (e.g., 90°).
 There is not a hard limit on vertex, triangle, or polygon count because anything matching the game's art style will naturally have a reasonable number.

 #. | Skins with custom models should generally respect the original item's silhouette.
 Be mindful that attachments (such as barrels, tacticals, sights, and grips) should still work on the custom model *and* look good.

 #. | Cosmetics should avoid potentially confusing players.
 For example: if a hat looks like hair, it should have some additional accessory or detail to help distinguish it as a cosmetic.
 Otherwise, it would look like the player isn't wearing any item at all.

-#. | Only use copyrighted content, trademarks, or other intellectual property that belongs to you.
-We cannot put other people's intellectual property into our game.
+#. | Only submit content that you created yourself.
+Do not use copyrighted material or trademarks that you do not own or have permission to use.

 #. | We do not support custom shaders, i.e., shaders not included in the vanilla game cannot be used.